 Tip 1.
 Check Apple System Status Page

 iPhone photos not uploading to iCloud problem may occur because of outages.
 Apple sometimes does routine maintenance on specific iCloud services.
 You can open a web browser and go to Apple System Status Page to have a check if there are interruptions of iCloud.
 If you see a red dot meaning the service is down, just be patient and wait for Apple to fix it.

 Tip 2.
 Hard Reset Your iPhone

 This is one basic step when you meet any problems.
-Force restart can help clear the data cache and fix minor glitches that cause the photos not uploading to iCloud issue.
+Force restart can help clear the data cache and fix minor glitches that cause the iPhone photos not uploading to iCloud issue.

 ● Force restart iPhone 8 and later with Face ID: